EU Recovery and Resilience Facility (RRF)

 When will the Swedish recovery plan be submitted and what happens next?

 The European Commission will then make an assessment of the plan within two months.
 If the assessment is positive, the Commission will submit a proposal for implementation decision to the Council, which will adopt the plan within four weeks.
-Thereafter, 13 per cent of the total amount can be paid out (in Sweden’s case, just over SEK 3 billion).
+Thereafter, 13 per cent of the total amount can be paid out as pre-financing (Sweden will not apply for pre-financing).
 This is followed by bi-annual follow-ups until 2026, and at each of these it is decided whether payments of the financial contribution are to be paid out.